HafsaSarker/Project_2/README.md

 The following **optional** features are implemented:

 - [X] Cards contains images in addition to or in place of text
-- [ ] Cards have different visual styles such as color based on their category
+- [X] Cards have different visual styles such as color based on their category
-  - [ ] *visual style implemented*
+  - [X] *based on food category (such as meat, fruits, dairy),the border color of the flashcard changes*

 The following **additional** features are implemented: